-I wrote about hotel glassware in How to Find a Clean Hotel Room: "It's the law in both Missouri and Kansas that hotel room glasses and cups must be sanitized.
-Kansas' law goes even further to state that washing of glassware must take place outside of the room. ...
-In most hotels, however, there's no guarantee that your room glasses and mugs aren't simply rinsed off under the tap by the cleaning staff."
-An easy way to deal with this problem is by running the glasses under hot water for a few minutes.
+I wrote about hotel glassware in How to Find a Clean Hotel Room: "There's no guarantee that your room glasses and mugs aren't simply rinsed off under the tap by the cleaning staff -- or even wiped down with the same sponge that's used to clean other parts of the bathroom.
+Yuck!"
+An easy way to deal with this problem is to wash the glass yourself with hot water and soap.

 We provide a wealth of practical advice in our Guide to Hotel Safety, and there's one simple tip we mention to which all guests, especially women and those traveling alone, should adhere.
 Sarah Schlichter writes, "Don't let the front desk attendant publicize your room number.
 If he or she announces it out loud when giving you your key, ask for a different room."
 Anyone standing near the front desk in the lobby -- including criminals -- can learn exactly where you're spending the night if the attendant sounds off your room number.